syounkin/Trioconductor/vignettes/rawData.md

-Plot the logR values for everyone stratified by F,M,O.  Orange is offspring, red is father, and blue is mother.
+Plot the logR values for everyone stratified by F,M,O.  Purple is offspring, red is father, and blue is mother.
 ![plot of chunk logrplot](figures/logrplot1.png) ![plot of chunk logrplot](figures/logrplot2.png) ![plot of chunk logrplot](figures/logrplot3.png)

 Not very informative so we turn to individual trios with an untransmitted deletion.
 First, we need to find a vector offspring IDs with an untransmitted deletion.
 This is a property of the CNVMatrix within the FamilyExperiment object and can be manipulated with the non-exported method TrioAssay.
 To begin we first subset the CNVMatrix on the chr16 region.